 People sometimes use the words "cement" and "concrete" interchangeably, but the acceptable term for the finished product is concrete.

 Spalling that occurs in a concrete driveway or sidewalk typically happens because the weather changed during the hardening process or something else occurred to prevent the concrete from finishing its curing.
-Contractors might make the mistake of adding too much water, but frankly, most don't make mixing errors.
+Contractors might also make the mistake of adding too much water or using water to try to accelerate the finishing process.

 Tearing out the driveway isn't always necessary to fix spalling in concrete.
 Sometimes the top layer can be removed, and a new layer poured in its place.

 Spalling in Foundations

 Older homes are likely candidates for spalling in their basements.
-The foundation might be brick, and this can extract salt in areas with high salt content.
+The foundation might be brick, and this can absorb moisture and extract salt in areas with high salt content.

 It could be difficult to secure a mortgage on a house with an older brick foundation.
 Always check with your lender and real estate agent to find out about prohibitions against mortgages on a home with a brick foundation.

 Fixing spalling in brick foundations can involve replacing the brick, pouring a concrete retaining wall, or tuckpointing.
 But tuckpointing itself doesn't always alleviate the cracking and breaking off of the walls.